winnchow/COMP90042-Workshops/README.md

 # COMP90042 Workshops

 Please find the slides I used in my workshops.
+Happy learning : )